pixelbutler/pixelbutler/README.md

 pixelbutler is available on `npm` and `bower`.

-It uses [UMD](https://github.com/umdjs/umd), and will work happily as a browser global, or as a CommonJS or AMD module.
+Since it uses [UMD](https://github.com/umdjs/umd), it will happily work as a browser global, or as a CommonJS or AMD module.
 Browserify & Webpack users can also use the npm package directly.

 TypeScript users can use the source using `import`, or by using the npm or bower packages with the `dist/pixelbutler.d.ts.` definition file.

-**tl;dr** If you just want to get started, grab `dist/pixelbutler.min.js` and plop it into a `<script>`.
-See below example.

-## Usage
+## Quick 'n Easy Usage

 ```html
 <canvas id="game" width="640" height="480"></canvas>